Fuad28/chat-app/README.md

 Live url: [https://chat-app-t5i4.onrender.com](https://chat-app-t5i4.onrender.com)

+#### Please note

+Since free resources from render are being used (i.e. webserver, redis, and Postgres), there's bound to be some delays most especially when there's been no activity for a while.
+Hence, the first requests might take some seconds.

 ## Running

 To set up this service for local or remote deployment on a computer environment, you need to follow the steps below.